CharlieDigital/dn6-mongo-react-valtio/README.md

 To add real time interactions to this, the easiest path is to incorporate [SignalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/hubs?view=aspnetcore-6.0).

 In production, you're better off using Azure SignalR as this provides a low-cost, highly scalable web-sockets as a service capability.
+Keep in mind that WebSocket connections ***keep the Google Cloud Run instance active and billing***.
+So ideally, the WebSockets are externalized to keep your cost of compute low.

 Use the local hub for development and switch to Azure SignalR in production.